 - Helmets are highly recommended for all cyclists and Florida law requires helmets for cyclists age 16 and under.

 The Gulf of Mexico beaches provide year-round excellent saltwater fishing in the waters adjacent to the park and in the deep waters of Boca Grande Pass.

-Scuba diving can be done off of the beaches.
+Scuba diving can be enjoyed off the beaches.
 You must provide your own equipment.

-Gasparilla Island State Park is committed to providing a variety of amenities accessible to all of our visitors.
+Gasparilla Island State Park is committed to providing a variety of amenities accessible to all visitors.
+These amenities include:

 Service animals are welcome in all areas of Florida State Parks.

-This beach on the Gulf of Mexico is perfect for swimming, snorkeling, fishing and sunbathing.
-Visitors have access to the Gulf at any of our five parking areas.
-During the winter months, shelling is very popular.
-Visitors are reminded that the taking of live shells is prohibited.
+The Gulf of Mexico beach is perfect for swimming, snorkeling, fishing and sunbathing.
+Visitors can access the gulf at any of our five parking areas.
+During the winter months, shelling is very popular; however, visitors are reminded that the taking of live shells is prohibited.

-Pets are allowed in this park; however, they are not allowed on the beaches or in the Boca Grande Lighthouse.
-They must be well-behaved and kept on a six-foot, handheld leash at all times.
-Pets must not be left unattended nor taken into restroom facilities or onto playground equipment.
+Pets are allowed in the park, but they are not allowed on the beaches or in the Boca Grande Lighthouse.
+Pets must be well-behaved and kept on a six-foot, handheld leash at all times.
+They must not be left unattended nor taken into restroom facilities or onto playground equipment.

-Service animals are welcome in all areas and buildings of the park, as required by law.
+- Service animals are welcome in all areas and buildings of the park, as is required by law.